5 Star Rating by Ava

 If you think your family has grounds for a wrongful death claim, contact Hodge & Langley Law Firm.
 Our compassionate team will answer your questions, conduct a thorough investigation into the cause of death, and help you determine the most strategic way to proceed.
-Call 864-585-3873 or fill out our Contact Form to schedule a free consultation with a wrongful death lawyer in Spartanburg.
+Call 864-585-3873 or fill out our Contact Form to schedule a free consultation with a wrongful death lawyer in Spartanburg, SC.

 Submission of information in this contact form does not establish an attorney-client relationship.
 In order to establish such a relationship with our firm we require a direct meeting with the attorney.